Priyanshu0/Product-Delivery-Date-CaseStudy/README.md

 This is a Case Study solving the problem of predicting the accurate delivery date of products in the Supply Chain Management use case

 **Problem Statement**
-The following hypothetical dataset simulates product shipments from Dell facilities to US customers for a span of 8 months.
+The following hypothetical dataset simulates product shipments from company facilities to US customers for a span of 8 months.
 The problem statement is as follows – How do we give an accurate estimate of the final delivery date to our customers?